Illustrative sketch of proposals for Old River Lane

 When will you be submitting a planning application?

-We anticipate submitting a planning application in autumn 2025.
+We anticipate submitting a planning application in December 2025.

 Contact us